Invariant Measures for a Stochastic Fokker-Planck Equation: Invariant measure

-{\em Proof of existence.} Let $g_{\text{in}}\in L^2_{x,v}$ be a deterministic initial data in $X_m$.
-We consider the unique solution $g$ to problem (\hyperref[probm]{$\text{P}_m$}) given by Theorem \ref{thmex}.
-First of all, using regularizing bound \eqref{thmregul} of Theorem \ref{thmhypo}, we deduce that there exists a positive constant $C$ such that
+Let $g_{\text{in}}\in L^2_{x,v}$ be a deterministic initial datum in $X_{\bar{\rho}}$.
+We consider the unique solution $g$ to problem (\hyperref[probm]{$\text{P}_{\bar{\rho}}$}) given by Theorem \ref{thmex}.
+First of all, using the regularizing bound \eqref{thmregul} of Theorem \ref{thmhypo}, we deduce that there exists a positive constant $C$ such that